Women’s Cross Country

 The U SPORTS Top 10 rankings are undergoing significant change this season.

-All team sports, including football, men’s hockey, women’s rugby, and men’s and women’s soccer had previously determined the weekly Top 10 based on votes from coaches or media panels.
-Now, those rankings will be fully based on a statistical approach in the case of soccer and rugby, and determined by combining that approach with an equally-weighted media panel in football and in men’s hockey.
+All team sports had previously determined the weekly Top 10 based on votes from coaches or media panels.
+Now, those rankings will be fully based on a statistical approach in the case of soccer, rugby, volleyball, and men's hockey and determined by combining that approach with an equally-weighted media panel in football.

-Ken Saint-Eloy, U SPORTS Senior Manager of Marketing and Communications, said this change was driven by the will of the organization to implement a more visible, more consistent and ultimately a more credible Top 10 for all sports across the board.
+This change was driven by the will of the organization to implement a more visible, more consistent and ultimately a more credible and objective Top 10 for all sports across the board.

 The statistical approach U SPORTS will be using is based on the Elo Rating System, originally created as a chess rating system by Arpad Elo (and first adopted by the United States Chess Federation back in 1960), but since modified for many sports.
 Particular modifications of that system for the different U SPORTS rankings here have been made by Mario Kovacevic - a former player for the University of Toronto Varsity Blues men's soccer team and assistant coach with the York Lions - who’s now producing and running various rankings systems for U SPORTS and other sports organizations through his RankR company.
 Each system is modified and tailored for the specific sport in question, and it brings in historical data from past seasons to help compare teams that don’t directly play each other, such as those in different conferences.
 Kovacevic said he first started looking at this idea around the 2011-12 season while he was still a student-athlete.

 I just started playing around with different rankings systems.
 From there, I put together a really simple rating system, and I sent it to some of the coaches and they were really impressed.